Paaschkm/Application/Program Management Application README.md

 - Investigated the role of song divergence as an isolating barrier between Red Crossbill bird types
 - Refined methods of research integrity and repeatability
 - Gathered field data of Red Crossbill flight calls and songs
-- Performed in-depth analysis and comparison of two Crossbill Type songs
+- Performed in-depth analysis and comparison of song note shape and duration
 - Presented results to the local community

 **SEPT 2011 – DEC 2011:**     _**The School for Field Studies – Directed Researcher**_